-The interface only has automatically generated docstrings that show the names of each of the parameters, except where the syntax differs from that of DIPlib.
+The interface only has automatically generated docstrings that show the names of each of the parameters, together with the first paragraph of the function’s documentation, except where the syntax differs from that of DIPlib.
 Use the DIPlib reference to learn how to use each function.
 Get started by reading the PyDIP User Manual.

 Images can be shown using the Show